 Effective Date.
 The Plan was originally effective October 1, 2002.
-The Plan was most recently amended and restated in its entirety effective May 1, 2022.
+The Plan was most recently amended and restated in its entirety effective May 1, 2022, and has been amended three times.

 Administrator.
 The Administrator for the Plan is the Ivy Tech Community College of Indiana Retirement Plan Committee.